AutodeskGames/stingray-docs/source/interactive_help/deploying/about_engine_configs.md

 >	The `dev` or `development` configuration is the one you'll use the most while you're actively working on your project.
 It's almost as fast and optimized as `release`, but it offers many features that are crucial during your development phase, like two-way communications with the Editor.
 In addition, this configuration is somewhat more forgiving than `release`: you can deploy your project even if it contains compilation warnings.

-**Note:** Developers with source access can also build Stingray with a third configuration, `debug`, which lets you attach an external debugger like Visual Studio to trace function calls and data values in the C++ code that runs inside the engine.
-See [About Stingray build configurations](http://help.autodesk.com/view/Stingray/ENU/?guid=__source_access_building_build_modes_html).
+**Note:** Developers with source access can also build the engine with a third configuration, `debug`, which lets you attach an external debugger like Visual Studio to trace function calls and data values in the C++ code that runs inside the engine.
+See ~{ About engine build configurations }~.

 ## When you deploy your project